ACADIA HEALTHCARE SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Lawsui...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Oct.
-30, 2024 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until December 16, 2024 to file lead plaintiff applications in a securities class action lawsuit against Acadia Healthcare Company, Inc. (NasdaqGS: ACHC), if they purchased the Company's securities between February 28, 2020 and October 18, 2024, inclusive (the“Class Period”).
+NEW ORLEANS, Nov.
+1, 2024 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until December 16, 2024 to file lead plaintiff applications in a securities class action lawsuit against Acadia Healthcare Company, Inc. (NasdaqGS: ACHC), if they purchased the Company's securities between February 28, 2020 and October 18, 2024, inclusive (the "Class Period").
 This action is pending in the United States District Court for the Middle District of Tennessee.

 Get Help